 Over the course of the year, the School District revises its budget as it attempts to deal with unexpected changes in revenues and expenditures.
 State law requires that the budget be amended to ensure that expenditures do not exceed appropriations.
 The final amendment to the budget was actually adopted just before year end.
 A schedule showing the School District's original and final budget amounts compared with amounts actually paid and received is provided in required supplementary information of these financial statements.

-There were revisions made to the 2017-2018 General Fund original budget.
-Budgeted revenue was amended to adjust for an increase in state revenue due to more students attending than originally budgeted.
+There were revisions made to the 2018-2019 General Fund original budget.
+Budgeted revenue was amended to adjust for categorical grant adjustments.